-In 2019, WIRED magazine tapped Matt to fill in for a reporter on maternity leave, and he’s been a contributor since, covering everything from data privacy and crypto to Big Tech and UAPs (aka UFOs).
+Since 2019, Matt’s been a WIRED magazine contributor, covering everything from data privacy and crypto to Big Tech and UAPs (aka UFOs).

-Matt’s data privacy coverage for WIRED has been quoted in 20+ law reviews, including the Duke Law and Technology Review, Harvard Journal of Law & Technology, University of Illinois Chicago Law Review, etc. His Section 230 work is also quoted in FCC filings and books—like Social Media, Freedom of Speech, and the Future of Our Democracy (Oxford Univ.
+Matt’s data privacy coverage for WIRED has been quoted in 20+ law reviews, including the Duke Law and Technology Review, Harvard Journal of Law & Technology, University of Illinois Chicago Law Review, etc. His Section 230 work is also quoted in FCC filings and books — like Social Media, Freedom of Speech, and the Future of Our Democracy (Oxford Univ.
 Press, 2022) or Internet Law (Grey House Publishing, 2020).
-It’s also assigned at NYU, UNC Chapel Hill, DePaul, UT Austin Law School, et.
+It’s also been assigned at NYU, UNC Chapel Hill, DePaul, UT Austin Law School, etc.

 Since 2009, Matt’s served on the board of the Regional Reporters Association where he helps represent the dwindling numbers of local reporters based in Washington.

-In 2011, Matt graduated cum laude from the Johns Hopkins University’s MA in Government program — where he’s been an adjunct political communications professor since 2016.
-He’s taught journalism at Boston University (BA & MA) and the University of Maryland (BA).
-And he taught strategic public relations at George Washington University (MA) in 2018, 2019 and 2020.
+In 2011, Matt graduated cum laude from the Johns Hopkins University’s MA in Government program — where he taught political communications for nine years (until JHU stripped him of his health care in 2024 without warning the same year the university received a $1 billion gift for its public health school).
+Matt’s also taught political comms at Boston University (BA & MA), journalism at the University of Maryland (BA) and strategic public relations at George Washington University (MA) in 2018, 2019 and 2020.

 He can be found on most all social media platforms as @MattLaslo.